pierrepaleo/sift_pyocl/doc/source/project.rst

    s = feature.SiftAlignment()
    u = s.sift(l);

 This module can be used to compare SIFT_PyOCL with ``feature.SiftAlignment`` results.
+SIFT_PyOCL was based on this implementation.

 Customizing tests parameters